 BOBS Double Up vouchers can also be used for stallion service fee payments for participating NSW based stallions.
 The stud must be registered for the Double Up programme and the stallion must be BOBS nominated.

 A voucher cannot be used when the ownership of the mare is the same in part or full to the ownership of the stallion.
 Mares owned by commercial breeding operations will be ineligible to participate regardless of which stallion serves the mare.

 BOBS Mare Bonus

-From 1 January, 2017 Racing NSW will now pay a larger BOBS Mare bonus to the registered breeder (as set out in the Australian Stud Book) of any horse who wins a BOBS bonus.
+From 1 January 2017 Racing NSW now pays a larger BOBS Mare bonus to the registered breeder (as set out in the Australian Stud Book) of any horse who wins a BOBS bonus.

 As an example, the registered breeder of a broodmare whose BOBS nominated progeny are successful at a Saturday metropolitan race meeting will receive a $5,000 BOBS bonus.
 Payments will be made at the same percentage rate of the BOBS bonus across all races in NSW excluding Group and some Listed races.

 BOBS Sire Scheme 2022

 Nominations for stallions standing in NSW during the September-December 2019 breeding season close on 30 June 2019.
 After 30 June 2019 a late nomination fee will apply, equivalent to twice the stallion’s advertised stud fee.